 Given the growth of its international investments in recent years, CDPQ undertook an in-depth review of the evolution of its practices and of the global tax environment.
 The following statement describes the framework applicable to CDPQ in Canada and abroad, the nature of some of our investments and our commitment to the fight against tax evasion.
-As of 2017, CDPQ reports on its activities and commitments related to tax matters in its annual report.

 - CDPQ is exempt from tax in Québec and Canada, as well as in several countries where tax exemption agreements are in place.
 Where such agreements do not exist, CDPQ structures its investments to limit the double taxation of beneficiaries — in other words, the majority of Quebecers.
 CDPQ abides by all laws and meets all of its tax obligations.

 - CDPQ’s presence in low-tax jurisdictions, often referred to as “tax havens,” is primarily attributable to its investments in co-investment funds that are constituted in these jurisdictions.
 The use of these funds in no way affects each investor’s obligation to comply with the tax system in their own jurisdiction and to pay all taxes due.